NIVREL watchmaking Course and Seminar

 - 04.00 p.m.: end of the workshop

-Dr. Guido Grohmann, member of NIVREL's management team will host you throughout the two days.
-With his in-depth knowledge about the history of NIVREL, the Kraemer / Hofer jewelers' family and the structure of mechanical movements and various complications he will make your first day entertaining and prepare all participants perfectly for the assembly of their own NIVREL timepiece.
+The NIVREL management team will host you throughout the two days.
+With their in-depth knowledge about the history of NIVREL, the Kraemer / Hofer jewelers' family and the structure of mechanical movements and various complications they will make your first day entertaining and prepare all participants perfectly for the assembly of their own NIVREL timepiece.
 In order to do so, one of NIVREL's master watchmakers will join the seminar on the second day who will guide the participants when assembling their watches and will be the helping hand whenever necessary.

 If you are looking for a place to stay, you will find plenty of hotels in downtown Saarbrücken, in close proximity to our seminar room.
 On request we are happy to help you organize in advance.